-- Priscilla: For Priscilla Chan, one of the most well known rich women in the tech industry.
-She named her daughters named Maxima and August.
+- Priscilla: For Priscilla Chan, one of the most well-known rich women in the tech industry.
+She named her daughters Maxima and August.

 - Melinda: For Melinda Gates, an extremely wealthy and renowned American philanthropist.
 Her middle name is Ann.
-She has 2 daughters: Jennifer and Phoebe.
+She has two daughters: Jennifer and Phoebe.

 - Gwen: For Gwen Stefani, a successful entertainment professional who released the popular song "Rich Girl" featuring Eve in 2004.
 Also consider Louchie (Louise) and Michie (Michelle), who released the song Stefani remade, or Patty for the woman who reputedly inspired the Hall & Oates song "Rich Girl" in 1977.